Meetings

 Lions Clubs International

 Lions meet the needs of local communities and the world every day because they share a core belief – to serve their community.
-Lion Club President Greg Gilliam has challenged us this year to:
+Last year, Lion Club President Greg Gilliam challenged us to:

 1. Foster the spirit of invitation in sharing the good news of Lionism with others.